 I can’t tell you how many times I’ve wanted a workspace in the middle of the garage or out in the driveway.

-So I finally drew up some plans for a rolling table, with a lot of emphasis on storage.
+So I finally drew up some garage plans for a rolling storage table, with a lot of emphasis on storage and organization.

 As much as I love my garage workshop, it still is just a garage.
 As such, our cars need to fit in there from time to time.

-It’s mounted on the walls, and supported by 3 floating legs.
+The folded workbench is mounted on the walls and supported by 3 floating legs.
 When I need to park the car in the garage, I push the legs flat against the wall, and the whole table folds down.

 A computer in the garage can be a really valuable tool.